SolaceDev/solace-dev-codelabs/markdown/solace-js-mqtt-pg/solace-js-mqtt-pg.md

 Hi there CodeLab developer,

 My name is Andrew Roberts and I'm a systems engineer at Solace.
-I'm going to be the person behind the casually worded technical guide, okay?
+I'm going to be the person behind this casually worded technical guide, okay?

 My personal strategy for beating [analysis paralysis](https://en.wikipedia.org/wiki/Analysis_paralysis#Software_development) goes something like this: default to using well-vetted open source protocols, languages, and frameworks, and whenever possible, leverage free tier SaaS products.
 After picking the tools for my job, I configure an event mesh using Solace's PubSub+ Event Brokers and plug the tools into it.
 Since both the event mesh and each one of its nodes (the tools) are scalable, I get to tinker with app specific business logic knowing that what I'm building can scale if I need it to.